 Customer cut-off dates: Many sellers have a cut-off date for each month beyond which any invoices and credits will be counted as part of the next consecutive month.
 Ideally, all invoices and credit notes should be added and the statement of accounts should be sent to the customer before the cut-off date.

+When your business expands, you will have customers for whom you would need to send and receive recurring invoices.
+Since payments would be automatically recorded for these customers, it will be easier to view all the transactions associated with a customer at one place.
 A statement of accounts is similar to a bank statement, except that it is issued by a seller to a customer.
 It helps identify mistakes in transaction records, track unwanted expenses, find fraudulent activities, and prevent small billing or payment mistakes from blowing up.
 Statement of accounts does not have a specific format and can vary based on the requirement of an enterprise and the types of information that they want to include in the invoice for the customer.